praveenkumar-ramachandran/csw-json-xml-converter/README.md

 #### `Step 3 :`

-The `csw-json-xml-converter.sh` shell script accepts 3 different types of arguments as mentioned below :
+The `csw-json-xml-converter.sh` shell script executes in 3 modes.

  1. Install
  2. Update
  3. Run

+The 1st parameter for this shell file defines the execution mode and is case in-sensitive.
+The 1st parameter supports only above 3 values.

 ##### `1.
 Install Mode`

 In Install mode :